 Conservation Science Laboratory

-The Indianapolis Museum of Art at Newfields has constructed an approximately 3,000 square foot state-of-the-art analytical and research laboratory for the study of artists’ materials.
-This facility is partially funded by a generous $2.6M grant from the Lilly Endowment.
+The Indianapolis Museum of Art at Newfields operates a 3,000 square foot state-of-the-art analytical and research laboratory for the study of artists’ materials.
+This facility was partially funded by a generous $2.6M grant from the Lilly Endowment.

 Gregory Dale Smith, PhD, Otto N. Frenzel III Senior Conservation Scientist

 Smith’s research interests include studying condition issues affecting modern polymers used in art, pigment degradation processes, preservation environments, and the development and testing of innovative conservation treatments.
-Smith’s academic and professional career is distinguished consistently with honors and awards, including a Marshall Sherfield Postdoctoral Scholarship to study in Britain, National Science Foundation Research Fellowships, and a Barry M. Goldwater Science Scholarship.
 He also has performed archaeological fieldwork in Galilee, Israel, serving as field chemist and supervisor on two excavations.

-The Conservation Science lab at the Indianapolis Museum of Art at Newfields offers unpaid academic year and summer internship opportunities for undergraduates and postgraduates in conservations science.
-Interns will participate in ongoing research projects focused on understanding the degradation of artists materials, studying new methods of conservation, or developing novel analytical strategies for artwork.
-Interns will also be exposed to and participate in technical studies of museum objects undergoing conservation or art historical investigation.
-Interested students should contact Dr. Gregory Smith to discuss possibilities prior to applying to the Indianapolis Museum of Art at Newfields' general internship program.
+The Conservation Science lab at the Indianapolis Museum of Art at Newfields offers unpaid academic year and summer internship opportunities for undergraduates and postgraduates in conservation science.
+Interns participate in ongoing research projects focused on understanding the degradation of artists materials, studying new methods of conservtion, or developing novel analytical strategies for artwork.
+Interns are exposed to and participate in technical studies of museum objects undergoing conservation or art historical investigation.
+In addition, IMA's Project MUSE: MUseum Sabbatical Experience for Faculty Teaching at the Arts-Science Interface allows chemistry professors the opportunity to spend 3-6 months onsite conducting arts-based scientific research or technical studies of the collections.
+Visiting Project MUSE fellows are provided free housing in the museum's furnished Scholar's Residence.
+Intereseted students or faculty should contact Dr. Gregory Smith to discuss research possibilities and availability